marcosd4h/ping_osquery_extension/Readme.md

 ### Description
 The project implements a new osquery virtual table called `ping`  that allows operators to ping hosts and receives a digested response.
 The virtual table is delivered through an Osquery extension using the Osquery C++ SDK.
+Demo video is available [here](https://www.youtube.com/watch?v=N0dIFfnaVW0)

 ### Technical Overview
 The extension was created around a custom-made cross-platform library called `ping_helper_lib`.
 This library is in charge of abstracting the extension from the internals of the ICMP ping process while also providing a synchronous interface that can be used to execute the ICMP ping process.